Skip to content

 There are two milestones:

-1. Send a report and get a report id back from the Hub.
-This proves the protocol path works — it takes a minute and needs no setup.
+1. Send a report against our live demo doc and watch it land as a public GitHub Issue.
+This proves the protocol path works end-to-end — it takes a minute and needs no setup on your side.

 2. Receive reports as GitHub Issues on your own repo.
-This needs a one-time Hub setup (connect the GitHub App, verify your domain).
+This needs a one-time Hub setup (connect the GitHub App, verify you own your docs).
 It’s covered at the end and links to the Hub guide.

 1. Install the SDK.